Marine Biology Practical 1

 Overall aims and purpose

-This module aims to introduce students to four important components of Marine Biology: Field Science, Laboratory Science and Communicating Science.
-They also aim to introduce students to the breadth of active research within the School Of Ocean Sciences.
-Students will experience a range of different methods regularly used by Marine Biologists including dissection, microscopes, species identification, data collection, and data analysis.
-There is also an emphasis on teaching students’ good laboratory and field protocol throughout.
+This module aims to introduce students to three important components of Marine Biology: Field Science, Laboratory Science and Communicating Science.
+It introduces students to the breadth of active research topics within the School Of Ocean Sciences.
+Students will use a range of different methods regularly employed by Marine Biologists including dissection, microscopy, species identification, data collection, and data analysis.
+There is also an emphasis on teaching students good laboratory and field skills throughout.
 During these experiences, students are exposed to a diverse range of species and habitats.
 At the end of this module, they should have obtained several core-skills needed in their studies, and transferable skills that can be applied across subjects.

 There are 15 sessions in this module.
 The Field Science sessions involve trips to a range of coastal locations around Anglesey.
-Students will test a series of hypotheses about the distributions of intertidal animals in these extreme habitats - recording information in the field, before analysing this data on their return.
+Students will test a series of hypotheses about the distributions of intertidal animals in these habitats - recording information in the field, before analysing these data on their return.
 The Laboratory Science sessions involve the inspection of a range of organisms at the School.
 Students will be introduced to the anatomy and physiological characteristics of several vertebrates and invertebrates – learning how to effectively identify and discriminate among species they are likely to encounter.
 The Communicating Science session involves a trip to the Anglesey Sea Zoo.
 Students will work together in small groups to prepare and perform a presentation, learning how to communicate interesting scientific findings and facts to their peers.
+Students will also learn how to communicate findings in the style of a scientific report.

 Knowledge extending well beyond taught material.
 A thorough understanding of subject-specific concepts and principles, often extending into more specialised areas.